Traditional Arts Apprenticeships

 4. Mail or deliver the application and materials to: NH State Council on the Arts, 19 Pillsbury Street, 1st Floor, Concord, NH 03301 by the deadline.

-Applications must be postmarked or hand delivered to the NH State Council on the Arts office at 19 Pillsbury Street, 1st Floor, Concord, by 4:30 p.m. on the deadline date noted above.
+Applications must be postmarked or hand delivered to the New Hampshire State Council on the Arts office at 19 Pillsbury Street, 1st Floor, Concord, by 4:30 p.m. on the deadline date noted above.
 Office hours are Monday - Friday, 8:30 a.m. - 4:30 p.m.
 The office is closed all state and most federal holidays.
 Late applications will not be accepted.
-The Council cannot accept applications transmitted by facsimile (FAX) or email.
-It is not responsible for applications lost in transit.
+The Council cannot accept applications transmitted by facsimile (FAX) or email and cannot be responsible for applications lost in transit.

 Applicants will be notified of their application status approximately ten weeks following the application deadline.

 The maximum combined grant amount for a master artist and apprentice team is $3,400.
 Within this amount, the maximum request for a master artist is $2,400 and the maximum request for an apprentice is $1,000.
 If funded for a Traditional Arts Apprenticeship grant, the State Arts Council issues two contracts, one to the master artist and one to the apprentice.